Margarete Kühn: Biography

-She published number of books about Charlottenburg Palace and other Berlin monuments.
+Kühn published number of books about Charlottenburg Palace and other Berlin monuments.

+Later life

+Kühn continued to research and work in the field of medieval studies.
 Between 1958 and 1974 she served as an editor of the journal for art history.
 From 1962 to 1995, she edited the works of Karl Friedrich Schinkel.

 She died on 12 September 1995 in Berlin.

 Awards

 Kühn was awarded the Great Federal Cross of Merit and the Ernst Reuter Plaque.

 In 2005, to recognize her efforts for the reconstruction of Charlottenburg Palace, a street in Charlottenburg was named after her.